 We adhere to the position that the shipment of finished products to the Russian Federation and the further production activities of the enterprise in Russia, in the current situation, may lead to the company’s products entering the war zone and unjustified human casualties.
-To avoid this, a decision was made to suspend the activities of the enterprise in the Russian Federation.
+To avoid this, a decision was made to close the enterprise in the Russian Federation.

 The operations of the enterprise in Belarus are limited.
 Currently, only parts and components are manufactured there, they are supplied exclusively to Lithuania, Latvia, and the UK.
 At the same time, the company is increasing its production capacity at other facilities located in the EU and reducing production amounts in Belarus.
 The launch of new capacities is in the final stage and will allow maintenance of the existing production volume.

 In which countries is the production of Pulsar devices currently taking place?

 The main production facilities are located in Lithuania, Latvia, and the UK.

 How about the enterprise in China?

 Our company has only one wholly-owned enterprise in China and is currently assisting with the local component suppliers.
 Another entity has two shareholders and is not 100% owned by our company.
 It currently manufactures and supplies components and products to our subsidiaries in Europe.

 Is it true that Yukon is a Belarus based company?